frc1678/lime-plotter/README.md

 with the *-p* switch, or via **easier-to-read-and-write YAML configuration files** (see the example below).

+# Datasources and loaders

+There are a number of ways where *lime-plotter* can get data from in order to draw on its map:

+1. CSV log files
+2. The robot's Network Tables broadcasting
+3. SVG files
+4. Timers

+Some of these data-sources (CSV and robot data) are specified on the command line, and others are part of the plot specification file (svg graphics and timers).

-## Reading from logs
+## Reading from CSV log files

-*lime-plotter* can be run with a *-L* switch to load CSV files from a file, multiple files, or a directory.
-EG calling it as:
+*lime-plotter* can be run with a *-L* switch to load CSV files from a file, multiple files, or a directory of files.

+For example, to load a CSV file:

+    lime-plotter -L log.csv

+Or calling it with a directory will try to get it to load all the files from a directory:

     lime-plotter -L DIR

-Will load all the files it can from the *DIR* directory.
 Table names will be assumed from the CSV file names.

-## Reading from FRC network tables
+## Reading from Robot's FRC network tables

-To read from a network table, use the *-N* switch to specify the network address to connect to, and optionally a *-T* switch to specify a default table to read from.
+To continuously download data from a robot's broadcasted network tables, use the *-N* switch to specify the robot's IP address to connect to, and optionally a *-T* switch to specify a default table to read from.

     lime-plotter -N 10.0.0.1 -T nettable

+(in general, the -T switch shouldn't be needed except in rare cases)

-## Listing available tables / columns
+### Listing available tables / columns from the robot

-This works for both NetworkTables and CSV logs:
+In order to list the available variables that can be plotted, you can ask lime-plotter to list the variables it can find given the data source.
+This is most helpful when getting information from a robot, but also works with CSV logs.
+Here's an example of getting the list of current broadcasted variables from the robot:

     lime-plotter -N 10.0.0.1 -l

+# Configuration documentation

+Configuration files for *lime-plotter* are stored in YAML formatted configuration files.
+All data in a YAML file must be contained in a *plots* dictionary keyword, with each sub-keyword being the name of a plot.
+Within each plot should be an array of things to plot.

+further details TBD -- see examples for now

 # Example configuration